benmvp/migrate-react-hooks-minishop/README.md

 ### 🕘 Schedule

 Each step in the minishop contains exercises to apply what you just learned.
-It will be more than adding types to existing code.
-You will be writing new code using TypeScript.
+You will be writing new code using hooks.
 There are also bonuses if you've got extra time.
 The exercises are intended to be **a lot**, so don't worry if you don't finish them all.

 If at any point you get stuck, you can find the answers in the `answers/` directory of the step.